Art by @ichimakesart

 Personality

-Nai is instinctively drawn to the lost, the overlooked, and the offbeat - not out of pity, but from a shared understanding of what it means to be the underdog.
-She will fight for those the star often forgets, though she does so without coddling.She likes to keep her own thoughts and motives hidden; questions about her well-being are met with deflection or a literal vanishing act.
+Nai is instinctively drawn to the lost, the overlooked, and the offbeat.
+Not out of pity, but from a shared understanding of what it means to be the underdog.She likes to keep her own thoughts and motives hidden; questions about her well-being are often met with deflection or a literal vanishing act.
 Vulnerability makes her glitchy.
 Even when she wants to be honest, the words can snag in her throat.Nai despises lies, yet tells them often, holding others to standards she fails to meet.
 Sharp-eyed and calculating when the situation demands, she knows how to bend people and circumstances to her advantage, making her quite manipulative as well.
-At the same time, she is also a relentless people pleaser, desperate to smooth tensions, win approval, and avoid being seen as a burden.Still, for all her jaded edges, Nai has the secret heart of a hopeless romantic.
+She is also a relentless people pleaser, desperate to smooth tensions and win approval.For all her jaded edges, Nai has the secret heart of a hopeless romantic.
 She bruises emotionally far more easily than she’ll ever admit; cruelty tends to cuts deep, and kindness can shake her.
-Though she sees this sensitivity as a flaw, it’s the same quality that makes her so capable of love.To those who get close to her, Nai can be slightly unnerving, prone to falling silent at just the right - or rather, wrong - moment.
+Though she sees this sensitivity as a flaw, it’s the same quality that makes her so capable of love.To those who get close to her, Nai can be slightly unnerving, prone to falling silent at just the right (or rather, wrong) moment.
 Her humour is dry, morbid, and often ill-timed.
 She can read others well, but when it comes to her own heart, she fumbles.

 Trivia